raytung/AutoBackup/README.md

 - Automatically backs up a desired directory
 - Auto compress the backup files
 - Auto maps & connects to network drive, even if logged out
-- Auto purging after a predefined time (days)
+- Auto purge backups after a predefined time (days)

 Note:
 - Current date will be the backup file's name